 Submit a current professional resume listing positions that you have held for three months or longer including your current position.
 Also include any volunteer work or other professionally related experiences.

-On-campus group interviews are generally held in March.
+On-campus group interviews are generally held in late February and early March.

 Applicants invited to interview who live within a four hour driving radius of Portland are expected to attend an on-campus interview.
 We will attempt to give 3 - 4 weeks notice for invitations to the on-campus interviews.
 Applicants outside of the driving radius will be offered a virtual interview.